 What to eat in Veracruz

 This is the reason to come.
-Veracruz cooks Gulf seafood with Spanish, Indigenous and Afro-Caribbean roots, and it does it better than almost anywhere on the coast.
+Veracruz cooks Gulf seafood with layered Spanish, Indigenous, and Afro-Caribbean roots, and it does it better than almost anywhere on the coast.
+The city gave its name to a dish, and the local table runs from market caldos to tableside coffee rituals.
+Come hungry.

 The dishes to plan around

-- Pescado a la veracruzana - white fish in a tomato, olive, caper and chili sauce, the dish that carries the city’s name.
+- Pescado a la veracruzana - white fish, usually huachinango (red snapper), in a tomato, olive, caper, and mild chili sauce.
+The dish that carries the city’s name, and the one to order sit-down.

-- Arroz a la tumbada - a soupy rice loaded with shrimp, fish and shellfish, the local comfort plate.
+- Arroz a la tumbada - a soupy, saffron-tinted rice loaded with shrimp, fish, and shellfish.
+The local comfort plate, best at a market comedor.

-- Camarones - shrimp done every way, al mojo de ajo (garlic) or enchipotlados being the standouts.
+- Camarones - shrimp done every way, al mojo de ajo (garlic and oil) or enchipotlados (in a smoky chipotle sauce) being the standouts.

-- Picadas and gorditas - masa snacks topped with salsa and cheese, the go-to cheap breakfast.
+- Picadas and gorditas - thick masa cakes pinched at the edges, topped with salsa, onion, and cheese.
+The cheap, fast breakfast.

-- Lechero - the tableside milky coffee poured from a height, a ritual as much as a drink.
+- Lechero - espresso in a glass topped with hot milk poured from height.
+A ritual as much as a drink.

 Rough prices

-Market stalls and picadas run a few dollars for a filling plate.
-A proper seafood lunch with a drink at a mid-range place lands somewhere around 12 to 25 US dollars a head, more if you order whole fish or plenty of shrimp.
-Coffee and pan is a couple of dollars.
+Market stalls, picadas, and volovanes run cheap, a few dozen to around 120 MXN for a filling plate (approximate).
+A proper seafood lunch with a drink at a mid-range place lands somewhere around 250 to 500 MXN a head, more if you order whole fish or a pile of shrimp (approximate).
+Coffee and pan is a couple of dozen pesos.

 Prices are approximate and shift with season and place.